Ruth Snyder: Lorraine Snyder

 Following the pronouncement of the death sentence on Ruth Snyder in May 1927, legal disputes arose between the relatives regarding the care of Ruth and Albert's daughter, Lorraine, who was nine years old at the time.
 Warren Schneider, brother of Albert, petitioned to be allowed to appoint a legal guardian who was not a member of Ruth's family.
-Josephine Brown, mother of Ruth, also petitioned for custody of the girl.
-Lorraine had been in the care of Brown since the murder.
-Lorraine was formally placed by her maternal grandmother in the Catholic institution where she had been residing at the time of her mother's execution.
-Ruth requested that her daughter not be brought to the prison for a final visit.
+Josephine Brown, Ruth's mother, also petitioned for custody of the girl.
+Lorraine had been in the care of Brown since the murder, and on September 7, 1927, Brown was awarded guardianship of the girl.
+Brown placed Lorraine in a Catholic institution a few months before the execution, and she was living there at the time of her mother's execution.